sebastiangut/ladolcevita/README.md

+# La Dolce Vita

+A restaurant website built with React, TypeScript, and Vite.

+## Deployment

+This project is automatically deployed to GitHub Pages using GitHub Actions.

+The live site can be accessed at: https://sebastiangut.github.io/ladolcevita/

+## Development Setup

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.